toilaxien/Deep-Learning-Based-Real-Time-Recognition-of-the-ASL-Alphabet-from-Hand-Gestures/weights/README.md

 |---|---|---|---:|---|
 | `yolov8s_stage1_hand_detector.pt` | YOLOv8s | Stage-1 hand localization for real-time inference | 22507643 | `70B540063FBC385736D8258970744A4AFBC4CBF7932134BAE3B24CDADEADEC06` |

-The YOLOv8s Stage-1 detector is a supporting pipeline model, not a ninth evaluated target model.
+The YOLOv8s Stage-1 detector is a supporting pipeline component and is not counted as a ninth evaluated target model.

+The checkpoint used in this study was obtained from the publicly released `hand_yolov8s.pt` model in the Bingsu/adetailer Hugging Face repository.
+Its SHA-256 hash matches the publicly released checkpoint.
+The provider reports mAP50 = 79.4% and mAP50–95 = 52.7%; separate Precision and Recall values are not reported.